tomheaton/mcjty-website/www/docs/1.18/ep7.md

     }
 ```

-We also need to setup these events in ModSetup.
+We also need to set up these events in ModSetup.
 Because `ManaEvents::onAttachCapabilitiesPlayer()` is a generic event (it has a generic parameter) we need to use `addGenericListener()`:

 ```java title="ModSetup.java"